robot3-track/worldchannels/README.md

 ## Note to user:

 Note: Some community members have asked about World Channels and regarding the streams.
 Streams are fetched from legit community sources and live updated.
-IPTV.ORG managed by Github is a community managed repository on Github with constant checks on channels to make sure everything is legal and safe.
-Even so, as an additional measure, I do take into account to filter out streams that are not legal/copyrighted to ensure that World Channels is 100% legal.
-Furthermore, some premium channels give free access to some of their content, so it is normal to see a blocking page on those specific channels that state the free access will be down for a certain amount of time- until the copyrighted content is finished.
-This is completely legal and is a proper process for protecting copyright throughout the countries.
+IPTV.ORG managed by Github is a community managed repository on Github with constant checks on channels to make sure **everything is legal and safe**.
+Even so, as an additional measure, I do take into account to **filter out streams** that are not legal/copyrighted to **ensure that World Channels is 100% legal.** Furthermore, some premium channels give free access to some of their content, so it is normal to see a blocking page on those specific channels that state the free access will be down for a certain amount of time- until the copyrighted content is finished.
+This is **completely legal and is a proper process for protecting copyright throughout the countries.**